-Books and movies take you through a journey that end with a conclusion.
-Presentations should give you the answer up front, and explain that conclusion with the subsequent slides.
+Books and movies take you through a journey that ends with a conclusion.
+Presentations should give you the answer up front and explain that conclusion with the subsequent slides.

 The BLUF principle reminds me to cut to the chase when sharing the most important part of a presentation.
 Get straight to the heart of the message before your audience is distracted or exhausts their limited supply of attention.

 For professional presentations, your audience might be more analytical than the average viewer.
-They are more inclined to view PowerPoint charts and graphs and derive meaning from them than talking points.
+They're more inclined to view PowerPoint charts and graphs and derive meaning from them than talking points.

 Graphics and charts are the quickest way to convey a point.
 Consider using bar charts and line graphs to show trends and key statistics that reinforce your point.

-For more bite-sized tips on how to give great presentations, check out Brad Smith's tutorial below with 37 other PowerPoint tips.
-I frequently read these before I start building a presentation to put good presentation ideas in my short term memory bank:
+For more bite-sized tips on how to give great presentations, check out Brad Smith's tutorial below with tons of other professional PowerPoint tips.
+I frequently read these before I start building a presentation to put good presentation ideas in my short-term memory bank: